-Trying to make AMP friendly search forms in WordPress to pass the AMP validation test?
-You can do this by including the require AMP scripts and editing the default WordPress search form.
+Trying to make AMP-friendly search forms in WordPress to pass the AMP validation test?
+You can do this by including the required AMP scripts and editing the default WordPress search form.

 AMP friendly search forms

 Firstly you must include the required script on any page that will use the search form.
 If the search form is on all your pages, simply include this into the header.php file.